cosmos/cosmos-sdk/docs/using-the-sdk/cosmovisor.md

 	})
 ```

-12) Comple a new binary using the updated app.go and move it to cosmosvisor/upgrades/<upgrade name>/bin
+Now recompile a new binary and place it in `$DAEMON_HOME/cosmosvisor/upgrades/test1/bin`:

 ```
 make build
-mkdir -p $DAEMON_HOME/cosmovisor/genesis/bin
 cp ./build/simd $DAEMON_HOME/cosmovisor/upgrades/test1/bin
 ```

-13)The upgrade should occur automatically at height 100
+The upgrade will occur automatically at height 100.